-Prior to lodging an application for review of a decision on performance assessment, the candidate is encouraged to engage in post-examination discussion with a member of the AVE committee. a post-examination discussion, То request candidates must contact the AVE Coordinator.
+Prior to lodging an application for review of a decision on performance assessment, the candidate is encouraged to engage in post-examination discussion with a member of the AVE committee.
+To request a post-examination discussion, candidates must contact the AVE Coordinator.

-review of a decision on application for An performance assessment must be submitted to the AVE Coordinator within 28 days of notification of the examination result, or within 28 days of postexamination discussion, whichever is the latter.
+An application for review of a decision on performance assessment must be submitted to the AVE Coordinator within 28 days of notification of the examination result, or within 28 days of postexamination discussion, whichever is the latter.